 Other – Flyfisher’s Guide to Virginia (Book Review)

 I’m not sure how I found this book.
-I was browsing on some website and probably saw an obscure reference to it.
-Anyway, I popped over the Amazon and browsed the table of contents.
-As soon as I realized that this was a treasure trove of locations on the level of Harry Stone’s book ( Virginia Trout Streams) or Gelso and Coburn’s Guide to Maryland Trout Fishing, I knew I had to get it.
+I was browsing on some websites and probably saw an obscure reference to it.
+Anyway, I popped over to Amazon and browsed the table of contents.
+As soon as I realized this was a treasure trove of locations on the level of Harry Stone’s book (Virginia Trout Streams) or Gelso and Coburn’s Guide to Maryland Trout Fishing, I knew I had to get it.

-Now that I am pretty much done with Coburn’s book, I’ll move my focus back to Virginia next season and start working through the endless list of water covered in this book.
-Assuming, that is, that I do not get distracted and find myself on the road north to Pennsylvania.
-Why?
-We all know that the fishing just has to be better if you drive 3 hours to get there.
+Now that I am done with Coburn’s book, I’ll move my focus back to Virginia next season and start working through the endless list of water covered in this book.
+Assuming I do not get distracted and find myself on the road north to Pennsylvania, Why?
+We all know fishing has to be better if you drive 3 hours to get there.

-Finally, I was very happy to see that this book was not a one shot deal.
-It’s part of a series that covers many, many areas… there is a lifetime of fishing here.
-With all these books, I’ll never have to go back to the same place twice!
+I was thrilled to discover that this book is part of a series that covers a wide range of areas.
+This means there’s a lifetime of fishing opportunities waiting to be explored.
+With all these books at my disposal, I’ll never have to revisit the same place twice!

 Unless stated otherwise, this article was authored by Steve Moore